Cassar Heating & Air Conditioning

 Heat Pump Not Working?
 Try These First

-Heat pumps require the thermostat to be set to Heat — and the temperature must be above what the room currently is.
-Also confirm the system mode isn’t set to Emergency Heat unless needed.
+Heat pumps require the thermostat to be set to Heat, and the temperature must be set above what the room currently reads.
+Also confirm the system mode isn’t set to Emergency Heat unless you actually need it.
+Emergency Heat bypasses the heat pump and runs the backup element only, which costs significantly more to operate.

-Heat pumps have two circuit breakers — one for the air handler inside and one for the outdoor unit.
+Heat pumps have two circuit breakers: one for the air handler inside and one for the outdoor unit.
 Both must be on.
+If either has tripped, reset it once and see if it holds.
+A breaker that trips again immediately points to a wiring or electrical fault that needs a technician, not another reset.

 Some frost on the outdoor unit is normal in winter.
-A unit completely encased in ice is not — this indicates a defrost issue.
-Don’t chip at it; call Cassar.
+A unit completely encased in ice is not.
+This indicates a defrost issue.
+Don’t chip at it, forcing ice off the coil bends the fins and makes the problem worse.
+Call Cassar and describe what you’re seeing.

 If your heat pump is blowing cool air in heating mode, the reversing valve may be stuck or the thermostat may be sending the wrong signal.
-This needs a technician.
+This isn’t something you can reset from the panel.
+It needs a technician to test the valve solenoid and determine whether it’s an electrical or mechanical failure.

 Heat Pump Still Not Working?
 Call Cassar.

-Should Newcastle homeowners choose a heat pump over keeping their gas furnace?
+Should I get a heat pump or keep my gas furnace?

 How much does heat pump installation cost in Durham Region?